 She enjoys playing with her baby girl, Kennedy and spending time at Gopher Games with her husband who is a Captain in the Air Force.

 Phone: (414) 288-4991

-Christina Johnson joined the Department of Digital Learning team in 2018.
-She is responsible for D2L technology education and training.
-Her Master’s degree was completed at UW-Milwaukee in Administrative Leadership with a focus in educational technology and instructional design.
-She has higher education experience in a variety of areas including teaching, advising and instructional design.
+She completed her Master’s degree at UW-Milwaukee in Administrative Leadership with a focus in educational technology and instructional design.
+Previous higher education experience includes teaching, advising and instructional design.